Hey, check out my Modern Python Projects course. It's an extended version of this workshop!

 This will install pyenv with some additional tools like:

-• pyenv-doctor (to verify that pyenv installation is working fine)
+(to verify that pyenv installation is working fine)pyenv-virtualenv

-• pyenv-which-ext (that lets you run commands installed outside of the current Python version)
+(that lets you run commands installed outside of the current Python version)pyenv-update

 If you don’t trust running scripts from the internet through your shell (which in general is a security risk, but it’s so convenient that everyone does it anyway), you can also use Homebrew (on macOS) or simply clone the repository as explained in the Installation section